 Prep for success

 Productivity doesn’t start when you sit at the computer.
-It starts the day before when you shut off for the day, and that morning when you decide what to have for breakfast.
+It starts the day before when you shut off for the day, and it starts again that morning when you decide what to have for breakfast.

 Productivity doesn’t start when you sit at the computer.